Arbalest007/CPSC-449-Project-2/README.md

    be found.

 //====Commands in File "WordValidation.py"====

+Description: 'WordValidation.py' handles the database of possible words, and is responsible for
+              validating if a user guess is valid.

               /validate/     - checks if user guess is valid word /add-guess/    - adds a new possible guess to the database